SHC approves Jam Awais disqualification plea for hearing

 “Trial court has in its decision wrote that PPP MPA, by paying Diyet has confessed his crime,” Barrister Ali Tahir said.

-“According to clause 53 of the Pakistan Penal Code, Diyet is punishment,” petitioner argued.
+“According to clause 53 of the Pakistan Penal Code, Diyet is punishment,” the petitioner argued.

-Petitioner seeks court order to the Speaker Sindh Assembly for sending disqualification reference against Jam Awais, a member of the assembly.
-“He must be de-notified as member of the house over not being truthful and trustworthy,” petitioner said.
+The petitioner seeks court order to the Speaker Sindh Assembly for sending disqualification reference against Jam Awais, a member of the assembly.
+“He must be de-notified as member of the house over not being truthful and trustworthy,” the petitioner said.

 The family of deceased Nazim Jokhio in an affidavit filed in court consented to pardon Jam Awais and others in the high-profile murder case.